valeriiaevtushenko-arch/f-and-b-financial-model/README.md

 **Methodology note:** The projection combines the historical Net Income base (after D&A/interest, before grants) with the SQL scenario's EBITDA-level recurring improvement.
 This is a simplification disclosed in the code comments, since a full re-run of D&A/interest/grants under the restructured scenario was out of scope.

-The model uses 24 months of monthly data (2023–2024) for forecasting.
-Since the business is in a structural decline, I applied driver-based assumptions rather than statistical trend-fitting to the historical Net Income series — because the pre-restructuring trend does not reflect the impact of the restructuring actions tested in the SQL scenarios.
+The model uses 24 months of monthly data (2023–2024).
+Since the business is in a structural decline, I applied driver-based assumptions rather than statistical trend-fitting — because the historical trend does not reflect the impact of the restructuring actions tested in the SQL scenarios.

 **Counterintuitive finding:** In this projection, "Upside" (higher revenue growth) produces a worse Net Income outcome than "Downside" — because percentage growth is applied to an already-negative base, so faster growth means a faster-growing loss.
 This highlights why percentage-based growth assumptions are not meaningful for a loss-making business; the **Turnaround** scenario (fixed-dollar annual improvement) is the only path that reaches positive Net Income (+868K by 2027).